labri-progress/AIFEX/dashboard/views/evaluation/amazon-assisted.md

 6. Click on the start button.
 It should turn green

 <h2>Step 3</h2>
 Go back to the Amazon page.
-You should see colored borders on some amazon page elements.
+You should see colored borders on some amazon page elements, and an animation running around the search bar.

 Your goal is to make an order by completing the following steps.
 You are encouraged to make some other actions between these steps, such as changing the quantities, add multiple product in the basket, removing products from the basket ...
+But include all the 4 following steps in your path.
 1. Make a research for an iphone
 2. Add a filter
 4. Add one or more product to your basket
 5. Click on the proceed to checkout button

-The elements with pink borders indicate the steps of the scenario.
-Please don't just follow them, you must also include some other actions in your scenario.
+The elements with an animated pink circle indicate the steps of the scenario.
+Please include them in you path, in addition of some other actions.

-* Interact with the elements with pink borders.
+* Interact with the elements with the animated pink circle.

 <figure>
 <img src="/static/images/guide.png"